Skip Maine state header navigation

 When a tank is to be removed from service, all residue must be removed by a licensed hazardous waste hauler, and the tank must be made vapor-free!
 (NFPA 30-2003, 184.108.40.206*)

-Drinking Water Protection Act - New Click here to view DEP Siting Regulations
+Drinking Water Protection Act - New- Select this link to view Maine Dept. of Environmental Protection Siting Regulations

 A permit is required for the installation.
 The permit must be obtained before any construction is started.
 (Title 25, M. R. S. A. §2482) Contact the State Fire Marshal's Office for more information on permit requirements.
 Applications are available online on the Applications Page.
 Plans to be submitted with the permit application for a facility with a total aggregate capacity greater than 1320 gallons must be certified by a professional engineer.